 Did you know GetResponse lets you send unlimited emails—even on its Starter plan for just $19 a month?
-That’s a huge deal compared to Mailchimp’s tight limits.
-This GetResponse review features comparison looks at how it stacks up against Mailchimp, ActiveCampaign, and ConvertKit to see if it’s the real deal for your marketing stack.
+That pricing structure is notable compared to Mailchimp’s tighter limits.
+This GetResponse review features comparison looks at how it stacks up against Mailchimp, ActiveCampaign, and ConvertKit.

 If you run a small business, sell digital products, or manage email campaigns for clients, this one’s for you.